 We picked the best fish finder for ice fishing and here they are.

 Our list of the best fish finders for ice fishing includes products from several different manufacturers, so you can choose one that suits your needs.
-We also have a few things to consider before buying a best fish finder, including price and ease of use.
+We also have a few things to consider before buying the best fish finder, including price and ease of use.

 1. Garmin LiveScope Ice Fishing Bundle LI